-Dry chamber welding is where work is done in a small chamber that accommodates the welder’s neck and shoulders and is entered from the bottom.
+Dry chamber welding is done in a small chamber that accommodates the welder’s neck and shoulders and is entered from the bottom.

 Dry Spot Welding

-Dry spot welding is done in a habitat just large enough to accommodate the welder’s electrode.
+Dry spot welding is done in a significant enough habitat to accommodate the welder’s electrode.